 It’s a joke in our business that no one outside public relations really understands what we do.
 In fact, PR has the dubious honor of ranking among the top ten most misunderstood professions by parents of those in the biz, according to a LinkedIn survey.
 It’s right up there with data scientist and UI designer when it comes to jobs your mom just doesn’t get.

-That’s okay in my book; it’s silly to be sensitive about it or to take offense when people ask if you made that funny TV ad.
+That’s okay in my book.
+It’s silly to be sensitive about it or to take offense when people ask if you made that hilarious TV ad.
 But more frustrating than ignorance about the practice of PR are the misconceptions and stereotypes about it.
-Some date from the birth of the industry, just after World War II, while others are more recent media creations.
+Some date from the birth of the industry, just after World War II, while others are more recent.
 They just won’t quit.

 Here are the top tropes about PR people that I’d be happy to never hear again.

 The term originated with the expression to “spin a yarn,” which isn’t a bad reference if you think about it.
 Public relations today is largely about storytelling.
 In a 1996 Esquire magazine article, ”The Age of Spin,” Randall Rothenberg notes how the meaning of “spin” morphed from a synonym for “deceptive” to something more respectable with the rise of what he calls the political “media spindustrial complex.”

 But for most public relations professionals, the word is distinctly negative.
 More importantly, it mischaracterizes the job.
 The typical PR engagement is far more ordinary, and more complicated, than the word implies.
 Most PRs work hard to advance a positioning or point of view, and we usually succeed without any compromise of integrity.
 In the end, it’s more about solid research, a dash of inspiration, and honest negotiation than legerdemain.